Tan1411/shortenUrlService/README.md

 The service is deployed and available for testing at:
 **https://shorten-url-service.onrender.com/**

+*Note: The free instance will spin down with inactivity, which can delay requests by 50 seconds or more.*

 ### Available Actions:
 - **Encode**: `POST /encode` - Convert long URLs to short codes